 • AML rule triggered

-In rare cases, the transaction fails on-chain (e.g., insufficient gas, contract exception).
+In rare cases, the withdrawal fails on-chain (e.g., insufficient gas, contract exception).
 The NUSDpay system will automatically retry or mark the transaction as failed and release the frozen NUSD funds.
+In-platform payouts (Transfer) are off-chain and not subject to this type of exception.

 Webhook Not Received